scribbletune/scribbletune.com/_pages/installation.md

 There are a couple of ways to use Scribbletune in the browser.

-##### 1. Quick and dirty -> Use a precompiled version of Scribbletune
+##### 1. Quick and dirty (not recommended) -> Use a precompiled version of Scribbletune

-Use the precompiled version of Scribbletune from CDNjs and reference it in your HTML right after Tone.js
+Use the latest available precompiled version of [Scribbletune from CDNjs](https://cdnjs.com/libraries/scribbletune) and reference it in your HTML right after Tone.js (replace LATEST_VERSION_FROM_CDNJS with the latest version from CDNjs).

 {% include browser-scripts.html %}

 This will make a global object called `scribble` available for you to use in your script.

 ```
-console.log(scribble.scale('c4 major')); // outputs ['C4', 'D4', 'E4', 'F4', 'G4', 'A4', 'B4']
+console.log(scribble.scale('C4 major')); // outputs ['C4', 'D4', 'E4', 'F4', 'G4', 'A4', 'B4']
 ```

 ##### 2. Use Scribbletune as a dependency in your package.json (recommended)